Second Home Mortgage Rates: 2022 Outlook

 Family at the front porch of their vacation home

 If you’ve built up a significant amount of equity in your primary residence in the last few years, you might be tempted to purchase a second home.
-However, you will likely need to take action relatively soon to avoid rising mortgage rates.
+However, you will likely need to closely monitor current mortgage rates if you intend to invest in more real estate and you’re no longer a first-time homebuyer.

 Can You Finance a Second Home?

-If you’re interested in purchasing a second home, you don’t necessarily have to pay for this property in cash — there are ways that you can finance this purchase.
+If you’re interested in purchasing a second home, you don’t necessarily have to pay for this property in cash upfront— there are ways that you can finance this purchase.

 How To Qualify for Second Home Financing

-Keep in mind that a second home is different from an investment property (one used for rent).
+Keep in mind that a second home is different from an investment property (one used for rent), especially when it comes to occupancy requirements.
 The IRS says that the owner must live in the second home for at least 14 days a year.

-That being said, it’s often more challenging to qualify for financing on a second home compared to a primary home.
+That being said, it’s often more challenging for your mortgage application to qualify for financing on a second home compared to a primary home.
 For example, lenders typically require higher credit scores, higher down payments, and substantial cash reserves.

-As opposed to your first mortgage, buying a second home is considered to have a higher risk.
+As opposed to your first mortgage, buying a second home is considered to have a higher risk, which can impact eligibility.
 Compare these requirements with those for financing a primary home: a credit score above 620, a down payment of at least 3%, and potentially no cash reserves.

 How To Finance a Second Home